Page Contents

 The controller class is applied with an [Authorize] attribute so that it cannot be invoked by un-authenticated requests.
 However we have added [AllowAnonymous] attribute to the Login Action Methods so that these action methods are allowed to be invoked by un-authenticated requests.

-This is done because an un-authenticated user must be allowed to view login page otherwise he can never login to Identity.
+Note that an un-authenticated user must be allowed to view login page otherwise he can never login to Identity.

 We have added a dependency of UserManager<AppUser> & SignInManager<AppUser> in the constructor of the controller so these objects will be provided by the Dependency Injection feature of ASP.NET Core.